Fwe language

-Fwe, or Chifwe, is a Bantu language spoken by 10,000 people along the Okavango River in the Zambezi region of Namibia and in the Western Province in Zambia.
-It is closely related to Kuhane, and is one of several Bantu languages of the Okavango which have click consonants.
+The Fwe language, also known as Chifwe, is a Bantu language spoken by the Fwe people (Mafwe or Bafwe) in Namibia and Zambia.
+It is closely related to the Subia language, Chisubia, and is one of several Bantu languages that feature click consonants.

-Although under the pressure of Lozi and Kuhane (Subiya), Fwe speakers tend to have a positive attitude towards Fwe, and speaking Fwe is often considered an important part of one's identity, and thus underscores the vitality of the language.
+Silozi is used as the formal language in official, educational, and media contexts.

+Classification

+Fwe is part of the Bantu language family, a sub-branch of the Niger-Congo family.
+Maho (2009) classifies it as K.402, sharing the K.40 category with Ikuhane and Totela.
+Bohoe (2009) classifies it as Bantu Botatwe, along with Toka, Leya, Ila, Tonga, Sala, Lenje, Lundwe, and Soli.

 Regional variation

 Main phonological differences between Zambian and Namibian Fwe, as noted by both the speakers and seen in the data:

 Morphological differences between Zambian and Namibian Fwe:

 Phonology

+Fwe syllables consist, at most, of a consonant, a glide, and a vowel.